-Please note that under normal circumstances all advance deposits are non-refundable.
-However, at the discretion of the University if you pay your advance deposit but do not enrol, you may request a refund of your deposit if:
+Please note that under normal circumstances all refunds of advance deposits are non-fundable.
+However, at the discretion of the University if you pay your advance deposit but do not enrol, you may be able to get a refund of your deposit if:

 Programmes of study of eight weeks or more

 Programmes of study lasting less than eight weeks